sevenwhiteclouds/bingehive/docs/documentation.md

   * [TMDB](https://developer.themoviedb.org/reference/intro/getting-started) - Used to fetch information on movies and tv shows (e.g., titles and descriptions)
 * **Additional Dependencies**
   * Multer - Used for profile picture file uploading from the user
+  * Tingle - Used for modals
+  * Cropper - Used for cropping user seleted images client side

 ## Explore the Code